letsencrypt/acme-spec/draft-barnes-acme.md

 The identifier validation challenges described in this section all relate to validation of domain names.
 If ACME is extended in the future to support other types of identifier, there will need to be new Challenge types, and they will need to specify which types of identifier they apply to.

-## Simple HTTPS
+## Simple HTTP

-With Simple HTTPS validation, the client in an ACME transaction proves its control over a domain name by proving that it can provision resources on an HTTPS server that responds for that domain name.
+With Simple HTTP validation, the client in an ACME transaction proves its control over a domain name by proving that it can provision resources on an HTTP server that responds for that domain name.
 The ACME server challenges the client to provision a file with a specific string as its contents.

 As a domain may resolve to multiple IPv4 and IPv6 addresses, the server will connect to at least one of the hosts found in A and AAAA records, at its discretion.
-Simple HTTPS validation of IPv6-only domains may not be supported by all servers.
+The HTTP server may be made available over either HTTPS or unencrypted HTTP; the client tells the server in its response which to check.

 type (required, string):
-: The string "simpleHttps"
+: The string "simpleHttp"

 token (required, string):
 : The value to be provisioned in the file.
 This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
 It MUST NOT contain any non-ASCII characters.